Optional cover - CoverPlus Extra (CPX)

 With this option we’ll pay 100% of the agreed cover minus tax, divided into weekly payments until you can get back to full-time work.
 This provides greater flexibility and certainty.
 For example, if your cover is for $52,000 per year, we’ll pay 100% of that amount each week, which is $1,000 before tax.

-Lower level weekly compensation (LLWC)
+Lower levels of weekly compensation (LLWC)

-In return for a slightly lower levy, this option provides weekly compensation payments which reduces when returning to part-time work.
-For example, if your cover is $52,000 per year, we’ll pay 100% of this until you start working part-time.
+In return for a slightly lower levy, this option provides weekly compensation payments which reduce when returning to part-time work.
+For example, if your cover is $52,000 per year, we’ll pay 100% of this (before tax) until you start working part-time.
 If you return to work for 50% of your normal working hours, your compensation will reduce by 50%.
 The compensation stops when working at least 30 hours per week.

 To find out if CPX is the best option for you, you calculate your levies:

 Choosing a level of cover for CoverPlus Extra